 Fighting an ATF Forfeiture

-Special Agents with the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) might seize and attempt to forfeit property that they suspect is being used in criminal activity.
-The authority for the seizure of property is provided under the Department of Justice’s Asset Forfeiture authority.
+Special Agents with the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) might seize and attempt to forfeit property based on a suspicion that the property was used in criminal activity.
+The authority for the seizure of property is provided under the Department of Justice’s Asset Forfeiture program.